The enumeration of independent sets on some lattices: Lattices with transfer multiplicity three

 Let $f(m,n)$ denote the number of independent sets of the 8.8.4 lattice graph $G_{m,n}$.
 Since the number of vertices of $G_{m,n}$ is $4mn - 2m - 2n$, by the similar reason as for the aztec diamonds, we can see that the entropy constant of the 8.8.4 lattice is

 which is between $1.467007628...$ and $1.549560101...$.

-\textbf{Remark 1.} In this paper we show that for many statistical models, the entropy constant of a plane lattice is the same as the entropy constants of the corresponding cylindrical and toroidal lattices.
+\textbf{Remark 1.} In this paper we show that for the the number of independent sets, the entropy constants of some lattices are the same as the entropy constants of the corresponding cylindrical and toroidal lattices.
 But this phenomenon may disappear for some other models.
-As shown in \cite{yyz}, for the dimer problem the entropy constants of cylindrical and toroidal lattices are different.
+As shown in \cite{yyz}, for dimer problem, the entropy constants of quadratic lattice with cylindrical and toroidal boundaries are different.

-\textbf{Remark 2.} For many statistical models, using a single transfer matrix is not enough.
-So, the approach and the concept of transfer multiplicity introduced in this paper can be used to deal with more complex statistic models.\\
+\textbf{Remark 2.} To compute the number of independent sets, for many lattices, using a single transfer matrix is not enough.
+As a consequence, the approach and the concept of transfer multiplicity introduced in this paper can be used to deal with more complex lattices.\\

 \begin{flushleft} \textbf{Acknowledgments} \end{flushleft} I would like to thank Professors Z. Chen and H. J. Lai for their helpful comments.

 1cm \newcounter{cankao} \begin{list} {[\arabic{cankao}]}{\usecounter{cankao}\itemsep=0cm} \centerline{\bf References} , {\em Exactly Solved Models in Statistical Mechanics}, (Academic Press, London, 1982).